matthiasclasen/content/start/sw/gui-app/how-to-package-a-desktop-application.md

 	$ createrepo_c --no-database --simple-md-filenames SRPMS/
 	$ createrepo_c --no-database --simple-md-filenames x86_64/

 This creates the primary and filelist metadata required for updating on the command line.
 Next to build the metadata required for the software center we we need to actually generate the AppStream XML.
 The tool you need for this is called appstream-builder.
-This works by decompressing .rpm files and merging together the .desktop file, the .appdata.xml file and preprocessing the icons.
+This works by decompressing .rpm files and merging together the .desktop file, the .appdata.xml file and preprocessing icons and screenshots.
 Remember, only applications installing AppData files will be included in the metadata.

-You can install appstream builder in Fedora Workstation by using this command:
+You can install appstream-builder in Fedora Workstation by using this command:

 	dnf install libappstream-glib-builder